WillTheDeveloper/WillTheDeveloper/README.md

 that I can place all my photos onto using the Nova backend for admin management and showcase my work to the world.
 I might integrate some kind of purchasing system but it was not really my intention to earn anything from my photography skills.
 I am yet to improve anyway.

+**Postponed Projects**

+- Spotify Tailwind Edition (Public Repo); This is just a side project that I felt like I wanted to do.
+I took inspiration from the recent overhaul spotify has had and since Tailwind is quite modern and simplistic thought I would try and redesign it.
+  This is purely to allow me to practice using Tailwind, I have no other intentions for it.

+- Pizza Ordering Application (Public Repo, College); This is something that I had to do at college which was fun and allowed me to use my C# skills on Visual Studio allowing me to build an application for an interpreted client.

 **Private Projects**